chisom-mbama/dbt-fundamentals/README.md

-Welcome to your new dbt project!
+Welcome to my new dbt project!

+### Description
+This project uses dbt in Snowflake RDBMS to draw insights from customer ordersd on the jaffle shop.

 ### Using the starter project